Okanagan (Kelowna, BC)

 PhD, School of Interactive Arts and Technology, Simon Fraser University

-The new Bachelor of Media Studies (BMS) program at UBC Okanagan gives students the opportunity to combine artistic, technical and analytical skills to understand new media and the impact of technology in society.
+Mixing those disciplines, the Bachelor of Media Studies (BMS) program at UBC Okanagan gives students the opportunity to combine artistic, technical and analytical skills to understand new media and the impact of technology in society.

 Media Studies is jointly offered by the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences.

 Thorogood’s academic journey started at the Canberra Institute of Technology, in Australia, where he completed a program in contemporary music, experimenting with sound and creating music using technology.

 There, Thorogood was introduced to Japanese noise artist Yosuno Tone and his process of removing the error checking circuit from CD players to play broken compact discs, creating an electronic sound that concentrates on the mistakes of digital media.